Tprice-90/TerrysBookStore/TerrysBookStore/README.md

  folder.
 -Solved the issue, on the product.js load data tables function, the data categories needed to be updated to reflect the product properties.

+Date: 2021/12/04
+Time: 2:33PM - 2:56PM
+Delete Product Debugging
+-Product is added properly but delete function is not working...Looking through provided code to find inconsistencies with my code.
+-Updated ProductController to include ProductVM calls

+Time:4:15PM - 4:47PM [32 Minutes]
+-Solved issue with Image not uploading to database, product folder should have been product"s".
+-Still looking into Delete function for products not working...have gone over js code, product controller product upsert but have not found any errors yet...Will move on to Displaying Products on home screen and will come back to this

+Time: 5:00PM
+Updating HomeController